bgrimstad/splinter/README.md

 1. a speedy implementation of the tensor product [B-spline](http://en.wikipedia.org/wiki/B-spline), and
 2. a simple implementation of [radial basis function splines](http://en.wikipedia.org/wiki/Radial_basis_function), including the [thin plate spline](http://en.wikipedia.org/wiki/Thin_plate_spline).

 The B-spline may approximate any multivariate function sampled on a grid.
-The user may construct a linear (degree 1) or cubic (degree 3) spline that interpolates the data.
+The user may construct a linear (degree 1), quadratic (degree 2) or cubic (degree 3) spline that interpolates the data.
 The B-spline is constructed from the samples by solving a linear system.
-A modern desktop computer limits the number of samples to about 100 000 when constructing a B-spline - evaluation of the spline is very fast due to the local support property of B-splines.
+On a modern desktop computer the practical limit on the number of samples is about 100 000 when constructing a B-spline.
+However, evaluation time is independent of the number of samples due to the local support property of B-splines.
+That is, only samples neighbouring the evaluation point affect the B-spline value.
+Evaluation do however scale with the degree and number of variables of the B-spline.

 The user may create a penalized B-spline (P-spline) that smooths the data instead of interpolating it.
-The construction of a P-spline is more computationally demanding than the B-spline - a large least-square problem must be solved - bringing the limit on the number of samples down to about 10 000.
+The construction of a P-spline is more computationally demanding than the B-spline - a large least-square problem must be solved - bringing the practical limit on the number of samples down to about 10 000.

 When sampling is expensive and/or scattered (not on a grid) the radial basis function splines may be utilized for function approximation.
 The user should expect a high computational cost for constructing and evaluating a radial basis function spline, even with a modest number of samples (up to about 1 000 samples).